-The temperature and dopant density studies are summarized in Figure 5 (top), which shows the maximum ESP versus temperature for the three samples with different dopant concentrations.
-Fits were applied to the data sets based on Equation 1, providing a means to determine the ratio of the electron recombination rate to the spin relaxation rate, τ/τ_s .
-The fit to the high dopant sample set is quite good, and less so for the lower dopant density results, although the fits still support the basic predicted trend, namely lower temperature leads to lower spin relaxation rate and higher ESP.
-Figure 5 (bottom) shows the calculated spin relaxation rate based on Equations 2, 3 and 4.
-A comparison to Figure 3 indicates the BAP depolarization process dominates for all photocathode samples tests.
+The temperature and dopant density studies are summarized in Figure 5, which shows ESP versus temperature for the three samples with different dopant concentrations.
+Overall, lower temperature leads to lower spin relaxation rate, and therefore higher ESP.
+Fits were applied to the data sets using the sum of Equations 2 and 4, which describe the DP and BAP spin relaxation mechanisms, respectively.
+The fit to the high dopant sample set is quite good, and less so for the lower dopant density results, although the fits still support the basic predicted trend.

-Figure 5: (top) Maximum ESP versus sample temperature and dopant density (the wavelength of illumination was allowed to vary to provide peak polarization).
-Dots are experimental data and lines represent fits based on calculations using Equations 2, 3, and 4.
+Figure 5: Maximum ESP versus sample temperature and dopant density (the wavelength of illumination was allowed to vary to provide peak polarization).
 Vertical error bars are statistical.
-Horizontal error bars are attributed to uncertainty in sample temperature. (bottom)
+Horizontal error bars are attributed to uncertainty in sample temperature.